 Inpatient stays require authorization from the plan.
 Our plan will cover your inpatient stay when it is medically necessary.
-(See the Benefits Chart in Chapter 4).
+To learn more refer to the Benefits Chart in Chapter 4.

 M. Durable Medical Equipment (DME)

 M1.
 DME as a member of our plan